empiricaly/empirica/Readme.md

 empirica
 ```

-The server will have started and go to http://localhost:8844 to get started.
+The server will have started, and go to http://localhost:3000 to get started.
 Go
-to http://localhost:8844/admin to access the admin, the credentials are in
+to http://localhost:3000/admin to access the admin, the credentials are in
 `.empirica/empirica.toml`.